kedacore/keda-docs/content/docs/2.0/scalers/postgresql.md

 - type: postgresql
   metadata:
     userName: "kedaUser"
-    password: PG_PASSWORD
+    passwordFromEnv: PG_PASSWORD
     host: postgres-svc.namespace.cluster.local #use the cluster-wide namespace as KEDA
                                                 #lives in a different namespace from your postgres
     port: "5432"
     dbName: postgresql